Apollo: An Adaptive Parameter-wise Diagonal Quasi-Newton Method for Nonconvex Stochastic Optimization: Related Work

-\paragraph{Stochastic Quasi-Newton Methods.} In the literature of (nonconvex) stochastic quasi-Newton methods, several algorithms have been developed recently for large-scale machine learning problems: oLBFGS~\citep{schraudolph2007stochastic,mokhtari2015global}, RES~\citep{mokhtari2014res}, SFO~\citep{sohl2014fast}, SQN~\citep{byrd2016stochastic}, SdLBFGS~\citep{wang2017stochastic}, and AdaQN~\citep{keskar2016adaqn}, among which only SdLBFGS and AdaQN are designed to solve nonconvex optimization problems.
-The SdLBFGS algorithm carefully controls the quality of modified BFGS updates to preserve the positive-definiteness of $B_t$ in \eqref{eq:secant} without line search, while AdaQN shares a similar idea but specifically designed for RNNs. \paragraph{Adaptive First-Order Methods.} From the diagonal approximation of Hessian, \textsc{Apollo} is also related to those diagonally-scaled first-order algorithms, such as AdaGrad~\citep{duchi2011adaptive}, RMSProp~\citep{tieleman2012lecture}, AdaDelta~\citep{zeiler2012adadelta}, and Adam~\citep{kingma2015adam}.
-Subsequently, a number of techniques have emerged to theoretically justify and algorithmically improve Adam, including AMSGrad~\citep{reddi2018convergence}, AdaBound~\citep{luo2019adaptive} and RAdam~\citep{liu2020variance}.
-The main difference is that the diagonal preconditioning in \textsc{Apollo} is directly derived from the quasi-Newton updating formula \eqref{eq:weak-secant}, which is closely related to the Hessian of the objective. \paragraph{Stochastic Second-Order Hessian-Free Methods.} Stochastic Second-Order Hessian-Free methods~\citep{martens2010deep,martens2011learning} implicitly solve quadratic models using matrix-vector products.
+\paragraph{Stochastic Second-Order Hessian-Free Methods.} Stochastic Second-Order Hessian-Free methods~\citep{martens2010deep,martens2011learning} implicitly solve quadratic models using matrix-vector products. \citet{dauphin2014identifying} argued the existence of saddle points and proposed a method to rapidly escape them.
 K-FAC~\citep{martens2015optimizing} computes a second-order step by constructing an invertible approximation of the Fisher information matrix in an online fashion.
 Shampoo~\citep{gupta2018shampoo} approximates the Fisher information matrix using low-rank decomposition.
 Recently, \citet{yao2020adahessian} proposed AdaHessian, which approximates the Hessian diagonal using Hutchinson's method.
 These second-order methods differ from \textsc{Apollo} mainly in the request of second-order information of the objective function at each iteration.